thenameisajay/Google-Translate-React-Component/README.md

 # Next.js TypeScript Starter Pack with ESLint, Prettier, and Tailwind CSS

-This starter pack provides a solid foundation for building Next.js applications with TypeScript, ESLint, Prettier, and Tailwind CSS.
+This starter pack provides a foundation for building Next.js applications with TypeScript, ESLint, Prettier, and Tailwind CSS.
 It includes pre-configured setups for maintaining code quality and formatting standards, along with pre-commit hooks for seamless development.

 ## Features